schaumb/access_private/README.md

 }
 ```

-You can call private member functions and static private functions, overloaded functions without macro.
+- You can call private member functions and static private functions, overloaded functions without macro.
-You can also access static private variables without macro.
+- You can also access static private variables without macro.
-You can invoke private constructors and destructor.
+- You can invoke private constructors and destructor.
-You can invoke private member functions with they default arguments.
+- You can invoke private member functions with they default arguments.
+- You can get the private base class address of a derived class address.

 For DETAILED USAGE and EXAMPLES, please take a look [test.cpp](https://github.com/schaumb/access_private/blob/master/test/test.cpp) and [new_tests.cpp](https://github.com/schaumb/access_private/blob/master/test/new_tests.cpp)!

 # How does it work?